giantorth/linak-mqtt-ctrl/README.rst

 Installation
 ============

-There are couple of different ways for installing ``linak-ctrl``.
+There are couple of different ways for installing ``linak-mqtt-ctrl``.
 One of the preferred ways is to use virtualenv and pip:

 .. code:: shell-session